Financial analysts say purchasing shares of WEED right now is like "buying Amazon in 1997"

 It is not yet clear who will sell what weed in what forms exactly and to whom—there are oils, flowers, lotions, and countless other concoctions and potions being created today and the new national legal marijuana regime will need to interact with local provincial laws.
 The market is expected to be tightly regulated.

-Still, The Motley Fool Canada’s chief investment advisor say his team likens purchasing shares in Canopy to “buying Amazon in 1997.”
-On Feb.
+Still, on Feb.
 15, market analysts at Seeking Alpha wrote that the company is the “best long term investment investment in marijuana.”

 So, hope is still very much alive.
 Canopy Growth is already exporting products to Germany and Brazil and supplies medical marijuana to almost half of Canada’s legal weed users, or about 40,000 people.
 It is also expanding offerings locally.
 On Feb.
 20, one of the company’s subsidiaries, Tweed, announced it will be selling cannabis-infused coconut-oil personal lubricants for women, a product covered widely in women’s magazines, and according to Cosmopolitan, very effective.

-Note: Correction: A previous version misrepresented the context in which a quote was given on the investment site The Motley Fool Canada.
-The quote was not about Canopy Growth, but about a different publicly-traded Canadian company.